Best renters insurance in California

 Best for military-focused coverage

-USAA has a reputation for offering affordable insurance for active-duty military, veterans and qualifying relatives, including its renters insurance policies.
-You may be eligible for several discounts to lower your premiums even more.
-One major benefit is that policyholders get flood and earthquake coverage included as standard, whereas most insurance providers only offer these as separate protections for an additional fee.
-And if you move abroad or get deployed, overseas renters insurance is available to protect your belongings.
+USAA has a reputation for offering affordable insurance for active-duty military, veterans and qualifying relatives.
+You may be eligible for several renters insurance discounts to lower your premiums even more.
+One major benefit is that policyholders get flood and earthquake coverage included, whereas most insurance providers only offer these separate for an additional fee.
+And if you move abroad or get deployed, overseas renters insurance is available, as well.

 Pros